jacqueline-kraus/MS2-My-Daily-Dashboard/README.md

 - I want all of this in one place without needing to open 4 different apps

 ## Structure of the website
-The website is optmized for all devices and screensizes (desktop, mobile and tablet).
+The website is optimized for all devices and screen sizes (desktop, mobile and tablet).
 It is easy to understand and therefore user friendly designed.
 It has a clear structure of different elements, that one may need in their daily life.
 In the header of the page is a FAQ button, for explaining the website.
 For getting more information each element block has a button which opens a modal.
 The element blocks that are refreshable have also a button to refresh and get a new item.

 ## Wireframes
 Wireframes can be found here: [WIREFRAMES](https://github.com/jacqueline-kraus/MS2-My-Daily-Dashboard/blob/main/readme-files/My_daily_dashboard.pdf)